DallasMorningNews/interactives_starterkit/README.md

 [TheShrinkRay](http://theshrinkray.herokuapp.com/)

+## Interactives app

+The [interactives app](https://github.com/DallasMorningNews/generator-dmninteractives) pulls some files directly from this repo while scaffolding a project directory.

 #### templates

-The `templates` directory contains Nunjucks templates for use with the [interactives app](https://github.com/DallasMorningNews/generator-dmninteractives).
+The `templates` directory contains Nunjucks templates:
+- index.html
+- base.html

+**Important:** Any changes to the template need to be duplicated across these template files and the `index.html` in this repo's outer directory.

+#### statics

+The app also pulls in static assets:
+- theme.css
+- mixins.scss
+- variables.scss
+- customJS.js